ljdursi/dursi-blog/_posts/2017-05-28-julia-vs-chapel.md

 [contributed package](http://carlobaldassi.github.io/ArgParse.jl/latest/)),
-while in Chapel, intended to make compiled long-running executables one can define a constant (`const n = 10;`) and make it settable on the command line by changing the `const` to `config` and running the program with `-n 20`.
+while in Chapel, intended to make compiled long-running executables one can define a constant (`const n = 10;`) and make it settable on the command line by prefixing the `const` with `config` and running the program with `-n 20`.

 ## Simple computational tasks